 Pay the annual fee

-I think a lot of people might be surprised how worth it it is to just suck it up and pay the $450 annual fee.
-Each calendar year you get a $300 travel credit which offsets the annual fee to $150 for many.
+I think a lot of people might be surprised how worth it it is to just suck it up and pay the $550 annual fee.
+Each calendar year you get a $300 travel credit and $60 DoorDash credit which offsets the annual fee to $190 for many.
 Remember, this travel credit will be applied to any purchase that codes as travel, not just airline expenses.
-So assuming you can take advantage of the credit, your effective annual fee is only $150.
+Then the DoorDash credit is for anything you order off of DoorDash.
+So assuming you can take advantage of both the credits, your effective annual fee is only $190.

 Downgrade to Chase Sapphire Preferred